Nikita22007/pixel-dungeon-multiplayer-server/README.md

 Copyrite will be updated after creating base build.

+## How to contact me

+1. You can write me on my email:
+    * _game.nikita22007@yandex.ru_
+(Please,  write subject as "Pixel Dungeon Multiplayer")
+2. You can write me in VK (https://vk.com/nikita22007)
+3. nothing more...

 # Pixel Dungeon

 Traditional roguelike game with pixel-art graphics and simple interface.